nervosnetwork/mercury/core/rpc/README.md

 - free: unlimited spendable balance.
 - occupied: unspendable balance which is occupied by offering capacity.
 Only CKByte has this category.
-- freezed: unspendable balance besides occupied.
+- frozen: unspendable balance besides occupied.
 - claimbale: time-limited spendable balance.
 Only UDT assets have this category.

 ### Source